 Kelly Ripa has finally settled on a new co-host.

 More than a year after Michael Strahan's infamous exit, occasional guest host Ryan Seacrest has accepted a full-time job with the show.
-In addition to co-hosting what will be retitled Live With Kelly and Ryan, Seacrest will become an executive producer on the long-running daytime series.
+In addition to co-hosting what will be re-titled Live with Kelly and Ryan, Seacrest will become an executive producer on the long-running daytime series.
 The deal, which has been quietly in the works for months, was announced on air Monday.

-The news comes a year after Seacrest wrapped American Idol, which had been a cornerstone of his television résumé for more than a decade.
+The news comes a year after Seacrest wrapped American Idol, which had been a cornerstone of his television resume for more than a decade.
 In the months immediately following, he was open about his desire to take time to explore his options, suggesting that a "live" format would likely be key to whatever he did next.
-Ultimately, the Live With Kelly opportunity offered him the chance to be part of a top-rated live daytime show, without the increasingly Herculean task of having to launch one from scratch.
-Seacrest attempted the latter in 2004; On Air With Ryan Seacrest lasted less than a year.
+Ultimately, the Live with Kelly opportunity offered him the chance to be part of a top-rated live daytime show, without the increasingly Herculean task of having to launch one from scratch.
+Seacrest attempted the latter in 2004; On Air with Ryan Seacrest lasted less than a year.

 Ripa opened the show by calling Monday a "very good day."

 "Ryan is a quintessential broadcaster and at the top of his game.
 I am thrilled to start my mornings with him every day, and we are so fortunate at Live to have him join the family," Ripa said in a statement.
-"Ryan is a close friend, and his star shines as brightly off camera as it does on.
+"Ryan is a close friend and his star shines as brightly off camera as it does on.
 His tremendous success is only matched by his impeccable reputation.
 Plainly said, everyone loves him, and so will our daily viewers."

 Added Seacrest: "Not only is Kelly Ripa one of the most talented live hosts in broadcast TV; she's also become a very dear friend to me over the years.
 It's consistently been my privilege and pleasure to work alongside Kelly with all her incredible talents, charm and humor - whether hosting the Disney Christmas Day Parade special with her a decade ago or guest co-hosting alongside her on Live, it's always just been easy and fun to share a set with her, and we have a blast."